Garage Door Remote Troubleshooting Tools on Workbench

 Reprogramming the Remote

-If the remote has lost its connection to the opener, reprogramming might be necessary.
-To do this, locate the Learn button on your garage door opener’s motor unit, hold it until the codes are erased, and then reprogram your remote following the manufacturer’s instructions.
-If the first attempt doesn’t work, consider unplugging the motor unit for a minute to reset it.
+Sometimes the remote simply loses its connection to the opener.
+To fix this, locate the Learn button on your motor unit, press and hold it to erase old codes, then pair your remote again following the manufacturer’s instructions.

 Smart Technology Integration